ethankennerly/as2cs/README.md

  * Strictly equals to ReferenceEquals. http://stackoverflow.com/questions/4704388/using-equal-operators-in-c-sharp
  * ActionScript undefined to C# null.
- * ActionScript in operator to C# Contains only with identifiers, not addresses.
+ * ActionScript in operator to C# Contains only with some addresses.
+ * Convert simple relational expressions verbatim.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * Conditional expression.
- * ActionScript type-casting to C# type-casting.
  * If-then statement.
  * In-place assignment operators.
+ * ActionScript type-casting to C# type-casting.
  * ActionScript Vector to C# List data type.
  * ActionScript Array to C# ArrayList data type.
  * ActionScript Object and Dictionary to C# Hashtable data type.